-Supplementary Table S7.
+Supplementary file 1I.

 Species delimitation models and their respective scenarios.
-We tested each model using the coalescent approach and ranked them based on the probability of a single independent evolutionary lineage determined by the highest to lowest value of the Marginal likelihood estimation (MLE) and positive to negative value of the Bayes Factor (BF).
+We tested each model using the coalescent approach and ranked them based on the probability of a single independent evolutionary lineage determined by the highest to lowest value of the Marginal likelihood estimation (MLE) and positive to negative values of the Bayes Factor.